AI Ethics: Navigating the Challenges of Artificial Intelligence

 2. AI Ethics Guidelines and Frameworks

-Many companies are also developing their own AI ethics guidelines.
+Most of the companies are now developing their own AI ethics guidelines to secure the system.
 For instance, tech giants like Google, Microsoft, and IBM have established AI ethics committees to ensure their AI systems align with human values and are free from bias.

 The Role of Developers and AI Creators

-Developers and creators of AI technologies play a crucial role in shaping the ethical landscape of AI.
-It is their responsibility to build AI systems that are fair, transparent, and accountable.
+Developers and engineers of AI models/systems play a vital role in the ethical landscape of AI.
+It is their responsibility to build AI models/ systems that are fair, transparent, and accountable.
 Here are some steps developers can take:

-3. Ensure Transparency: Developers should build AI systems that are explainable, allowing users to understand how decisions are made.
+- Ensure Transparency: AI Engineers should build AI systems that are explainable, allowing users to understand how decisions are made in short done the trancprency in which users can understand.

 The Future of AI Ethics